State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Hierarchical measurement of BH natal kicks

+Given parameters $\theta_{\rm kick}$ that define a particular kick distribution ($\theta_\mathrm{kick}=\sigma$ or $\theta_\mathrm{kick}=\{\sigma_\newparallel,\sigma_\newperp\}$ under the Maxwellian or Asymmetric kick models), we perform a Monte Carlo simulation to obtain a prediction of the resulting BBH spins with which to compare against observation.
+If isolated BHs have vanishing natal spin, then, as discussed in Sect.~\ref{sec:background}, we expect only the second-born black hole to be spinning, in a direction initially parallel to the binary's orbit.
+In this case, only the natal kick experienced at this second core-collapse can contribute to a BBH's spin-orbit misalignment.
+In order to predict the spin distributions given by $\theta_{\rm kick}$, we therefore instantiate an ensemble of BH+He core progenitors just before the instant of the He-core's collapse.
+We assume that all binaries have successfully traversed their CE phase, and are now on circular obits with random post-CE separations chosen from a log-uniform distribution between 5 and 300\,$R_\odot$, matching approximately the predictions of \citet{Bavera2020}.

-As described in the main text, initial post-CE separations are randomly chosen from a log-uniform distribution between 5 and 300\,$R_\odot$~\cite{Bavera2020}.
-We adopt BH masses consistent with the observed mass distribution~\cite{O3a-pop}: primary masses are distributed as $p(m_1) \propto m_1^{-2.2}$, with $5\,M_\odot\leq m_1\leq 75\,M_\odot$, and the pre-SN core masses are given by $m_2/\beta$, where $\beta$ is the fraction of mass assumed to be lost during collapse and $p(m_2|m_1)\propto m_2^{1.3}$, where $5\,M_\odot \leq m_2\leq m_1$.
-The results shown here are obtained assuming $\beta = 0.9$.
-However, nearly identical results are obtained if instead assuming $\beta = 0.75$.
-The BH primary is taken to be non-spinning, while the second-born BH is assigned a normally-distributed dimensionless spin magnitude with mean and variance $\mu_\chi$ and $\sigma^2_\chi$, truncated on $0\leq\chi\leq 1$.
+We adopt BH masses consistent with the observed mass distribution~\citep{O3a-pop}, assigning the first-born BH a random primary mass distributed as $p(m_1) \propto m_1^{-2.2}$, with $5\,M_\odot\leq m_1\leq 75\,M_\odot$ and the (eventual) second-born black hole a secondary mass distributed uniformly between $5\,M_\odot \leq m_2 \leq m_1$.
+Given a randomly drawn $m_2$, we then set the He core's mass to $m_{\rm He} = m_2/\beta$, where $\beta$ is the fraction of mass assumed to be retained during collapse.
+Throughout this paper we choose $\beta = 0.9$~\citep{Fryer2012,Belczynski2016}, although nearly identical results are obtained if we instead use $\beta = 0.75$.

+Given our assumption of small BH natal spin, we accordingly fix the spin magnitudes of the primary BHs to $\chi_1 = 0$.
+Since the He-cores, however, may be spun up via tidal torques, we assign each secondary BH a random Gaussian-distributed spin magnitude $\chi_2$.
+We treat the mean $\mu_\chi$ and standard deviation $\sigma_\chi$ of the secondary spin distribution as additional parameters to be inferred from observation, alongside the parameters $\theta_{\rm kick}$ governing natal kicks.
 We assume that the secondary's spin is perfectly aligned with the binary's orbital angular momentum.
-However, we have also verified that our results are virtually unchanged if we instead allow for a slight degree of initial misalignment, in which pre-kick spin-orbit misalignment angles are Gaussian distribed with a mean of zero and standard deviation of $10^\circ$.
+However, we have also verified that our results below are virtually unchanged if we instead allow for a slight degree of initial misalignment, in which pre-kick spin-orbit misalignment angles are Gaussian distributed with a mean of zero and standard deviation of $10^\circ$.